tigergraph/ecosys/tutorials/GraphRAG.md

 `embedding_store` selects the vector db to use, currently supports `tigergraph` and `milvus`.
 Set `reuse_embedding` to `true` will skip re-generating the embedding if it already exists.

-`ecc` and `chat_history_api` are the addresses of internal components of CoPilot.If you use the Docker Compose file as is, you don’t need to change them.
+`ecc` and `chat_history_api` are the addresses of internal components of GraphRAG.If you use the Docker Compose file as is, you don’t need to change them.

 ```json
 {